Skip to content

 Working with PHP

-ExeOutput for PHP™ integrates the entire PHP runtime into your application and lets you completely customize it.
+ExeOutput for PHP™ integrates the entire PHP runtime into your application, allowing for complete customization.

-Starting from version 2, ExeOutput for PHP uses PHP CGI directly as an external process.
-This brings several advantages:
+Since version 2, ExeOutput for PHP utilizes PHP CGI as an external process.
+This approach offers several benefits:

-• PHP is separated from the UI process, giving more stability and responsiveness.
+• Enhanced Stability and Responsiveness: By isolating PHP from the UI process, your application becomes more stable and responsive.

-• ExeOutput for PHP supports different PHP versions from PHP 5.6 to the latest versions 8.x.
-You can choose the PHP version you want.
+• Flexible PHP Version Support: ExeOutput for PHP supports a wide range of PHP versions, from PHP 5.6 up to the latest PHP 8.x releases.
+You can select your preferred PHP version.

-• Full integration between PHP and Chromium rendering engine.
-AJAX, cookies, file upload and download dialog boxes, custom request and response HTTP headers, Developer Tools are supported.
+• Seamless Chromium Integration: Enjoy full integration between PHP and the Chromium rendering engine, with support for AJAX, cookies, file upload and download dialogs, custom HTTP request and response headers, and Developer Tools.

 Note